 These webinars are all free to attend, however sign up in advance is essential.

-In conversation with Sandy Nasseri, CEO of MelroseINC
+Sandy Nasseri, CEO of MelroseINC

 Sandy Nasseri founded, and has been spearheading, the Melrose team since 2003 and has grown MelroseINC from a small startup into a powerhouse WBENC-certified, woman-owned technology company.
 Melrose now has three distinct divisions servicing customers from independent artists to well-known global brands.

 Sandy was an engineer in the military and has an incredible wealth of knowledge and experience in the media technology sector.
 In May 2020, her flagship storefront was completely destroyed during the Los Angeles Black Lives Matter protests by looters.